 - Ensuring the right to be forgotten is easy with Zoho Forms.
 With the Double Opt-In feature enabled, once someone opts out, we list their submission under Opted-Out Entries and don't allow anyone to add that email address in that particular form, effectively "forgetting" that respondent.

 All this might seem like a lot of work, but it really isn't.
 Besides, the GDPR is here to stay and it's going to make the relationship between businesses and their customers a lot more transparent.
 So don't lose any time in making your forms GDPR compliant.
-If you're looking for a more comprehensive read on GDPR for Zoho Forms take a look at this E-book we've prepared!
+Click on the link for a more comprehensive read on GDPR for Zoho Forms

 If you have any more questions regarding the GDPR, let us know in the comments below or tweet us @zohoforms